Rishi805S/youtube-auto-skipper/TESTING_GUIDE.md

 **Testing Status**: ✅ **READY FOR TESTING**

 All features implemented and ready for comprehensive testing.
-Three-tiered detection system, visual progress bar, and enhanced keyboard shortcuts are all functional.
+Three-tiered detection system, visual progress bar, comprehensive keyboard shortcuts (10 shortcuts), and ad skipping with skip button detection are all functional.